openvinotoolkit/open_model_zoo/demos/classification_demo/README.md

 ...
 ```

-Please note that you should use ILSVRC 2015 annotation file (val15.txt) for the following models:
+Please note that you should use the ILSVRC 2015 annotation file (val15.txt) with the following models:
 - googlenet-v2
 - se-inception
 - se-resnet-101